blog posts

 Installing Linux on Flash in Linux Ubuntu

-It can be said that installing Linux on a flash is not much different from installing, for example, Ubuntu on a hard disk; Rather, some of the details that should be considered may seem strange to some who do not understand the whole issue.
-After all, in the open-source world of Linux, there are many ways to reach a destination, So choose whichever method you think is most convenient.
+It can be said that installing Linux on a flash drive is not much different from installing, for example, Ubuntu on a hard disk.
+Instead, some details that should be considered may seem strange to some who do not understand the whole issue.
+After all, in the open-source world of Linux, there are many ways to reach a destination, so choose whichever method you think is most convenient.

 Installing Linux on Flash with Etcher